Course Direction

 - Claire Wang, who just finished her MA thesis with me, and is now starting her PhD on sociolegal issues with the Internet of Things;

-My last remaining Queen’s PhD student, Rohit Revi (Cultural Studies), defended his thesis, The Great Delusion, with aplomb earlier this year.
+My last remaining Queen’s PhD student, Rohit Revi (Cultural Studies), defended his thesis, The Great Delusion, with aplomb last year.

 I’ve now supervised 8 PhD students to completion, the majority of whom now have tenure or tenure-track jobs.